sleepepi/sleepepi/virtual-machines/140-install-ruby.md

 ## 140 Install Ruby

-Prerequisite: Install may require certain requirements to be installed
+Prerequisite: Install may require certain requirements to be installed.

 ```
 rvmsudo rvm requirements